 By: Michelle Cook, Summer Law Student

-Devry Smith Frank LLP is a full service law firm that has a very experienced group of lawyers within our employee and labour law groups.
+Devry Smith Frank LLP is a full service law firm that has an experienced group of lawyers within our employment and labour law groups.
 If you are in need of representation, please contact one of our lawyers today or call us directly at 416-449-1400.